yuhsuan1203/TSC/writeup_template.md

 | 0.00	      			| Speed limit (50km/h)						|
 | 0.00				    | Speed limit (60km/h)      				|

-For the fifth image, the model is sure that this is a General caution sign (probability of 1.000000), and the image does contain a Pedestrians sign.
+For the fifth image, the model is sure that this is a General caution sign (probability of 1.000000), but the image contains a Pedestrians sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        				|
 |:---------------------:|:-----------------------------------------:|